-Every student at TCAHS has a cumulative folder (CA60).
-The record was started beginning elementary school.
+Every student at TCMS has a cumulative folder (CA60).
+The record was started at the beginning of elementary school.

 Included in the cumulative folder are the student's identification information, health records, academic transcript, standardized test scores, behavioral history, and other documentation relating to the student's school experience.